poolup-devs/poolup_backend/README.md

 **return value**

-200 status, returns a redirection to https://bruinpool.io/login where the user can now login with the verified email & password
+200 status, returns a redirection to https://poolup.co/signup/3 to proceed with Account Information registration.

 ---